yesskenn/yesskenn.github.io/README.md

-# Yessi Kenney — Front-End  ✨
+# Yessi Kenney — Front-End Web Developer ✨

 I'm a **web designer and developer** with a focus on **WCAG compliance, user experience, and digital strategy**.